kasiimh1/YouDownloader/README.md

       -e, -exit    Exit Program

       -h, -help    Show Help Screen

+      -c, -codec   Set Codec When Downloading Audio Only

       -l, -link    Video Links You Wish To Download In This Format -> link,link,link

       -a, -audio   Download Audio Only